 FATCA – Everything Expats Need to Know

-FATCA is an acronym for the Foreign Account Tax Compliance Act, a law passed by Congress in 2010 to help crack down on offshore tax evasion.
+FATCA is an acronym for the Foreign Account Tax Compliance Act, a law passed by Congress in 2010 to help address offshore tax evasion.
 The law came into effect on July 1st, 2014.

-FATCA has two aspects.
-It requires individuals with assets abroad worth over a certain value to report them when they file their federal tax return, and it also requires foreign financial institutions including banks and investment firms to report their US account holders, allowing the IRS to monitor expats’ foreign registered accounts.
+FATCA has two aspects that affect expats.
+First, it requires individuals with financial assets abroad to report them when they file their federal tax return, and second, it requires foreign financial institutions including banks and investment firms to report their US account holders, allowing the IRS to monitor expats’ foreign registered accounts.

 Every month the IRS publishes a list of the financial institutions that are signed up and complying with FATCA by reporting their US account holder details to the IRS.
-As of April 2020, the total number of institutions complying is over 350,000 worldwide.
+The total number of institutions complying is now around 400,000 worldwide.
 These include any and every type of financial institution, including banks, funds, and investment and pension firms.

 They comply because if they don’t, the US government imposes a 30% withholding tax when they trade in US markets.

-However, an unintended consequence of this has been that many foreign banks, faced with the extra reporting burden that FATCA has placed on them, have made the decision that it’s not worth their while reporting US account holders, causing them to close American expats’ bank accounts, or not allow Americans to open new ones or apply for loans or mortgages.
+However, an unintended consequence of this has been that many foreign banks, faced with the extra reporting burden that FATCA has placed on them, have made the decision instead of reporting US account holders, not to serve Americans, sometimes closing existing American expat clients’ bank accounts, or not allowing Americans to open new accounts or apply for loans or mortgages.

-For thousands of Americans living abroad around the world, this has resulted in them being unable to buy a house, or access banking or credit facilities for their business.
+For thousands of Americans living abroad around the world, this has resulted in them struggling to buy a house, or access banking or credit facilities for their business.
 It has in turn been one of the major reasons why so many Americans have resorted to renouncing their US citizenship.